 It’s not enough to have a well-known person associated with your brand.
 They need to be engaging – which means authentic, relatable, and comfortable being front and center.
 If the influencer isn’t comfortable being the center of focus, it’s unlikely they’ll perform well for the brand.
 If they’re reticent about social media, the partnership is equally unlikely to perform well, as it’s become one of the top ways to connect players and fans online.

 Like all effective social media influencer partnerships, finding the right people to collaborate with is key.
 Now that fans are flooding back into stadiums, brands aren’t turning their backs on social media.
 They’ve discovered how critical it is to engage fans off the pitch as well.

 For social media influencer campaigns to truly be effective, content is paramount.
 These days, it’s not enough to create content, post it, and walk away.
 Creating conversations online and sparking virality is how brands can leverage their ambassadors for best results.

-With TVPage as your partner, you can even tap into a highly qualified network of influencers in the sports industry.
+With Creatable as your partner, you can even tap into a highly qualified network of influencers in the sports industry.
 That’s in addition to reviewing content, publishing, and paying your influencers – right from the dashboard.
-To see how TVPage will work for your brand, schedule a demo with us here: https://www.creatable.io/demo.
+To see how Creatable will work for your brand, schedule a demo with us here: https://www.creatable.io/demo.